bossanova808/script.service.checkpreviousepisode/README.md

+XBMC Check Previous Episode
+===================================

 script.service.checkpreviousepisode
-===================================

-kodi service script addon checkpreviousepisode

-Prevents accidental spoilers by checking the episode (in the Kodi library) prior to the one you are starting to make sure you have watched it.
+Kodi script to prevent accidental spoilers by checking the episode (in the Kodi library) prior to the one you are starting to watch, to make sure you have watched it.

+Available in the main Kodi repository.